 |I know, I know, I already showed you above, but this one shows the overall proportions better.|

-I started with this baggy, unflattering shirt that I only haven't donated because I was planning to make something out of it for Iris.
+I started with this baggy, unflattering shirt that I only haven't donated because I was planning to make something out of it for Little Sister.
 But she has plenty of stuff!
 So this one's for me!

 I love the color, but it has always been too big, and too low-cut, with oddly baggy sleeves, so I never wore it.
 Well, maybe to yoga a couple of times.